 2d.
 It is taken more strictly as redeem.
 And the title Redeemer is applied to Jesus Christ, to whom also, I conceive, we may apply all those works of redemption which in the Old Testament are ascribed to God.
 For he was God the Redeemer from the beginning, long before he was God manifest in the flesh.
-In this strict sense, the word Redeemer suits Christ fully; for God signifies someone near to us in blood, and under special obligation to redeem us (Ruth 3.12).30 In this strict sense, besides him there is no redeemer.
+In this strict sense, the word Redeemer suits Christ fully; for God signifies someone near to us in blood, and under special obligation to redeem us (Ruth 3.12).
+In this strict sense, besides him there is no redeemer.
 For though God the Father in the Son by the Holy Spirit is our Redeemer, yet properly, and according to the signification of the word, Jesus Christ alone is our Redeemer.
-Taking our nature upon himself and becoming our brother, he had the right to redeem us.
+Taking our nature upon himself and becoming our brother, he had the right to redeem us, even as being God in our nature, he had full power to redeem us.